philtipping31/PP1-GuitarTuition/README.md

   - The landing "Hero" image shows a black and white photo of someone playing the guitar with overlay text.
 This seperates the nav bar with the main content allowing flow and ease of reading on the website.
   - This image is also shown on the "Locations" page for consistency on the web page.
+  - The nav bar on mobile and larger screens shows the user the page they are on with an underline on the text.
+  - On larger screens users can hover over a link which will underline temporarily showing them they can interact with the link.

 ![Landing Page]

 - __About Us section__

+- The about us section is visibile on the landing page, clearly stating what the website is about and what it offers the reader.
+This helps the user know if they are in the right place for what they are wanting to achieve based on their search.

+![About us]

+-
+__Home Page images__

+- Keeping with the theme of black and white images on the home page.
+I used full width images to break up sections to improve user experience on the website.

+__Overview__

 - This section shows in a responsive grid view with icons and text.
 These are short and snappy bits of information to show the reader some important aspects of the Guitar Guru's and what they offer.

-__Home Page images__

-__Overview__
+![Overview]

 - __The Footer__